-PREGNANCY: Zoledronic acid should not be administered to pregnant women.
+PREGNANCY AND BREASTFEEDING SAFETY: Zoledronic acid should not be administered to pregnant women.
 Women of childbearing age should be advised to use a reliable method of birth control.

 Report Problems to the Food and Drug Administration